If you love the environment and you love (can’t live without) searching things online, then you might be intrigued by Ecosia.

 While reluctantly studying business administration in university, Kroll had an inkling that he didn’t want to pursue the typical career path that was expected of him.
 Not knowing what to do with his life, he ended up traveling to places like Nepal and Latin America where his impulse to solve societal problems slowly manifested into a concrete idea, which later developed into Ecosia.

-We recently caught up with Kroll at Ecosia’s Berlin headquarters to learn more about how Ecosia works, what it’s like to attain B Corporation status and Kroll’s most important lessons learned from building up a social business.
+We met at Ecosia’s Berlin headquarters to learn more about how Ecosia works, what it’s like to attain B Corporation status and Kroll’s most important lessons learned from building up a social business.

 Ecosia has helped to plant more than 4.5 million trees so far, most of them in Burkina Faso.
 How do you select which tree-planting programs to get involved with?